flowswiss/cli/docs/usage.md

   --location string         Filter for the location where the image must be
                             available.
-Can be an integer if you want to search by id or a string if you want to search for any other identification (e.g. name or city)
+Can be an integer if you want to search by id or a string if you want to search for any other identification (e.g. name or city).

                             Example: 'ALP1'
 ```